rit-vip-echoes/.github/profile/assetStandards.md

 ## Naming Conventions

 Naming conventions are very important as they help keep large-scale projects organized.
-This means that all teams across the project should use these conventions when naming their assets.
+This means that all members across the project should use these conventions when naming their assets.

-Consult with your team on naming conventions.
-A standard naming convention is to use camel case ex. `HereIsAName`.
-Furthermore, the type of asset could be denoted as a prefix for ease of engine use such as `Tex_Name` for a texture.
-In the end, it's up to the teams to determine the standard naming conventions they will use.
+Consult with your team on naming conventions, and make sure they are documented for future artists.

 ## Art Pipeline